deltachat/deltachat-pages/en/help.md

 ### How to protect metadata and contacts when a device is seized? {#device-seizure}

-Both for protecting against metadata-collecting e-mail servers as well as against the threat of device seizure we recommend to use a [chatmail relay](https://chatmail.at/relays) to create chat profiles using random e-mail addresses for transport.
+Both for protecting against metadata-collecting servers as well as against the threat of device seizure we recommend to use a [chatmail relay](https://chatmail.at/relays) to create chat profiles using random addresses for transport.
 Note that Delta Chat apps on all platforms support multiple profiles so you can easily use situation-specific profiles next to your "main" profile with the knowledge that all their data, along with all metadata, will be deleted.